TaeHoonHer/TaeHoonHer/README.md

 # HerTaeHoon

-Hello, I'm Taehoon Her currently pursuing a Ph.D. degree in Artificial Intelligence at Daegu Gyeongbuk Institute of Science and Technology.
-I am conducting research related to medical artificial intelligence and signal processing
+Currently a Ph.D. candidate at DGIST in the field of Artificial Intelligence.
+My primary research interests lie in AI applications for Defense and Subsurface Maritime Surveillance

 ## CONTACT
 |Name|HerTaeHoon|